MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 The discovery report is a report that is generated during the _Discovery Phase_.
 It shows the list of technologies used by the application in the _Information_ category.
-This means that Azure AppCAT is just informing you about the technology that it discovered.
+This report is just informing you about the technology that Azure AppCAT has discovered.

 ![Discovery report](./media/appcat/report-discovery.png)

 ### Assessment report

 The assessment report gives an overview of the transformation issues that would need to be solved to migrate the application to Azure.

 These "_Issues_", also called "_Incidents_", have a severity (_Mandatory_, _Optional_, _Potential_, _Information_), a level of effort and the number of story points (number of incidents x the effort).

 ![Assessment report](./media/appcat/report-assessment.png)

 ### Detail information for a specific issue

-For each incident, you can get more information (the issue detail, the content of the rule, etc.), but also the list of all the files that are affected by this incident.
+For each incident you can get more information (the issue detail, the content of the rule, etc.) just by clicking on it.
+You also get the list of all the files that are affected by this incident.

 ![Issue detail](./media/appcat/report-assessment-detail.png)